molgenis/molgenis-frontend/README.md

 * Wait for the popup saying `Compilation finished` to appear.
 * Reload the browser window to see the changes

-### Update existing stable apps
+### Update existing stable packages
-**You have to update the [package.json](https://github.com/molgenis/molgenis/blob/master/molgenis-frontend/package.json) in the [molgenis/molgenis](https://github.com/molgenis/molgenis) repository before you start developing in the frontend stable apps.
+**You have to update the [package.json](https://github.com/molgenis/molgenis/blob/master/molgenis-frontend/package.json) in the [molgenis/molgenis](https://github.com/molgenis/molgenis) repository before you start developing in the frontend stable packages.
 The version of the app you start to develop has to be updated to [ *canary* ]**.

 That way each merge with the master on this repository will be automatically picked up by the main MOLGENIS repository.